A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Performance evaluation

 \textbf{PI.} We perform a grid search to find the optimal parameters $\alpha$, $\beta$ and $\rho_{tgt}$ within the ranges suggested by the authors in~\cite{DeVleeschauwer2021}.
 The best found result over the training set is $(\alpha, \beta, \rho_{tgt})=(4, 0, 0.7)$.

 \textbf{TES.} \gls{tes} is an adaptive algorithm that does not have a training phase.
-The only hyper-parameters to define are $W$ and $m$, as mentioned in Section~\ref{subsec:tes}.
 We set $W \cdot m = 1$ second.

-\textbf{DDPG.} \gls{ddpg}-1 and \gls{ddpg}-5 have similar hyper-parameter settings: the architectures of actor and critic are both a 3-layer perceptron.
-Each layer contains 64 neurons for \gls{ddpg}-1 and 256 neurons for \gls{ddpg}-5, followed by \gls{elu}~\cite{elu} activation functions.
+\textbf{DDPG.} The architectures of actor and critic are both a 3-layer perceptron.
+Each layer contains 64 neurons, followed by \gls{elu}~\cite{elu} activation functions.
 The size of replay buffer consists of \num{1e6} entries; the discount factor is set to $\gamma=0.99$; the soft update for Polyak averaging is set to $\tau=\num{1e-3}$.
 Adam optimization~\cite{adam} is employed with different learning rates $\alpha_{a}=\num{1e-4}$ and $\alpha_{c}=\num{1e-3}$ for the actor and critic, respectively, following the settings in~\cite{ddpg}.
-We notice that setting $\alpha_{c}$ larger than $\alpha_{a}$ is crucial to have the training more robust.
-Furthermore, a noise perturbation drawn from Gaussian distribution with $\mu=0$ and $\sigma=0.1$ is introduced to the action value during training, to encourage exploration~\cite{td3}.
-We train both \gls{ddpg}-1 and \gls{ddpg}-5 for 100 episodes.
+Furthermore, a noise perturbation drawn from Gaussian distribution with $\mu=0$, $\sigma=0.1$ is introduced to the action value during training, to encourage exploration~\cite{td3}.
+The model converges after 20 training episodes.

+\textbf{DHPG.} The architectures of the actor $\mu$, critic $Q$ and the hyper-parameters are similar to that of \gls{ddpg} with minor differences: each layer contains 256 neurons, and the last layer of the actor split into two parallel action heads.
+In particular, the actor is composed of ($i$) a 3-layer perceptron as the joint state state encoder $\mu_e$, followed in parallel by ($ii$) a 2-layer perceptron as continuous head $\mu_C$; and ($iii$) a 2-layer perceptron acting as discrete head $\mu_p$.
+The model converges after 30 episodes of training.